Corporate Governance

 Board Committees

-The Board comprises the Chair, who was independent on appointment, five independent Non-Executive Directors (Sally Ashford, Alison Baker, Richard Byrne, Magnus Mandersson and Carole Wainaina) and two non-independent Non-Executive Directors (Temitope Lawani and Helis Zulijani-Boye).
+The Board comprises the Chair, who was independent on appointment, four independent Non-Executive Directors (Sally Ashford, Alison Baker, Richard Byrne, Carole Wainaina and Dana Tobak) and two non-independent Non-Executive Directors (Temitope Lawani and David Wassong).

 The Board regards Richard Byrne as independent notwithstanding his membership as a Director of the Board since 2010, and considers his continued membership of the Board is in the best interests of the Company.
-Magnus Mandersson is Deputy Chair and Alison Baker is Senior Independant Director.
+Alison Baker is Senior Independant Director.
 In line with the Code all Directors stand for annual re-election.

 The Remuneration Committee assists the Board in determining its responsibilities in relation to remuneration.
 This includes making recommendations to the Board on the Company’s policy on executive remuneration, including setting the over-arching principles, parameters and governance framework of the Group’s remuneration policy and determining the individual remuneration and benefits package of each of the Company’s Executive Directors and certain senior executives.
 The Code recommends that a remuneration committee should comprise at least three members who are independent Non-Executive Directors and that the chair of the board should not be the chair of the Remuneration Committee.
 The Remuneration Committee is chaired by Richard Byrne and its other members are Sir Samuel Jonah, Sally Ashford and Alison Baker.
 The Board considers that the Group complies with the requirements of the Code in this respect.